Before Your Visit

 Expect Soreness: After an integrative massage, it is normal to experience some soreness for the next few days.
 This soreness is similar to what you'd experience with an intense exercise workout.
 The soreness will subside as the body is brought back into balance.

-Expected Results: Some clients may experience a drastic improvement after 1 session, others clients may need 3 to 6 sessions achieve there goal.
+Expected Results: Some clients may experience a drastic improvement after 1 session, others clients may need 3 to 6 sessions to achieve there goal.
 There are many complex factors that play into aches and pains however this largely depends on how long an ache or pain has been happening and how deep a specific issue is.
-This is where regular maintenance comes into play, getting an integrative massage every 4 to 6 weeks depending upon your needs, often makes it much simpler and less time consuming to bring balance a specific area before it becomes a more painful problem.